MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-identity-security.md

 ## Key Vault

-In some cases, using a key management solution like [Azure Key Vault](/azure/key-vault/general/overview) gives you more control but with an increase in management complexity.
+Using a key management solution like [Azure Key Vault](/azure/key-vault/general/overview) gives you more control but with an increase in management complexity.

 * [Quickstart: Azure Key Vault certificate client library for Python](/azure/key-vault/certificates/quick-create-python)